 UHCDC WINS MULITPLE 2024 PROFESSIONAL AWARDS FOR LANDSCAPE ARCHITECTURE PROJECTS

-Recipient: Aala Park: Community-Participatory Proof-of-Concept Design; University of Hawaii Community Design Center (UHCDC), Principal Investigator: Judith Stilgenbauer, et al.; client: State of Hawaii Office of Planning and Sustainable Development.
+Recipient: Waikiki Resilience and Sea-Level Rise Adaptation Project (WRAP); University of Hawaii Community Design Center (UHCDC), Principal Investigator: Judith Stilgenbauer, et al.; client: State of Hawaii Office of Planning and Sustainable Development.

 UHCDC STUDENT FINALIST FOR 2024 STUDENT OF THE YEAR AWARD